JasonSolace/Conways-Game-of-Life-War-Edition/README.md

 ![Example 1 Gif](https://user-images.githubusercontent.com/111163384/185544739-71635fb8-2a15-4050-a1c1-0260bc44c579.gif)

-As you can see, these two cell groups don't merge at all!
+As you can see, the two cell groups don't merge at all!
 So here are the rules of War Edition that I created:
 - Any dead cell can still spawn with two to three live neighbors, but "enemy" cells do not count.
 For example: 1 friendly and 1 red will not reproduce.
-- Any live cell with surrounded by more "enemies" than "allies" will die, regardless of friendly neighbors.
+- Any live cell surrounded by more "enemies" than "allies" will die, regardless of friendly neighbors.

 Here are other fun gifs of the simulation!\
 ![Exampe 2](https://user-images.githubusercontent.com/111163384/185546711-aea5f25e-9d35-4527-a22e-dd4f6cc45bee.gif)